 Decarboxylation is the process of removing the carboxyl group from THCA or CBDA to turn the cannabinoid into active THC or CBD.

 When Does Decarboxylation Take Place?

 Decarboxylation occurs in two major ways, heat and time.
 When hemp is aged, dried, or curated, it begins to decarboxylate.
 But the main way THC and CBD become active is through exposure to heat.
 Smoking and vaporizing immediately decarboxylate cannabinoids due to high temperature, making CBD and THC fully absorbable.

 Decarboxylation begins to take place at around 220 degrees Fahrenheit after around 30 minutes of exposure.
 For CBD and THC to become fully decarboxylated, it might take longer.
 When individuals “decarb” their cannabis or hemp, they will often do so at slightly lower temperatures for longer periods of time to preserve terpenes, phytochemicals that give off the plant’s scents.
 We know that certain cannabinoids and terpenoids are damaged at temperatures over 300 degrees, hence temperature recommendations in the 200’s

 Fortunately, for Hemp Bombs customers, the CBD is active (decarboyxlated) before the product is manufactured.
 That means, that Hemp Bombs customers are getting the full range of CBD benefits without having to decarb the products.
 All of our products, from CBD Oils to CBD Capsules are fully active upon consumption.

 Try Decarboxylated CBD

-Hemp Bombs’ products have a strong reputation built on quality.
+Hemp Bombs' CBD Oil, Hemp Gummies and other premium CBD products have a strong reputation built on quality.
 All of our products are made with conscientious sourcing, in-house production, and solid distribution.
 If you haven’t sampled CBD products, try our fully-decarboxylated CBD today!